-The pattern of sea level atmospheric pressure over the North Atlantic during winter 2005/2006 indicated a positive pressure anomaly cell stretching from Barents Sea in the east to the south of Greenland, and a weak negative anomaly cell in the Azores High area.
-As a consequence of this anomaly pattern, the North Atlantic Oscillation (NAO) index for the winter 2005/2006 was positive (+0.50).
+The pattern of sea level atmospheric pressure over the North Atlantic during winter 2006/2007 indicated two negative pressure anomaly cells stretching from Newfoundland in the west to the south of Greenland, a cell stretching from Scandinavia to western Russia, and a weak positive anomaly cell in the Azores High area.
+As a consequence of this anomaly pattern, the North Atlantic Oscillation (NAO) index for the winter 2006/2007 was positive (+0.36).
 Air temperature climatic conditions around Greenland continued to be warmer-than-normal.
 The climatic conditions at Nuuk are inconsistent with the NAO index (positive index = cold climate).

-Warmer than normal conditions were observed around Greenland during most of the year 2006 with mean air temperatures at Nuuk indicating positive anomalies (+1.2K).
+Warmer than normal conditions were observed around Greenland during most of the year 2007, with mean air temperatures at Nuuk indicating positive anomalies (+0.8K).

-Based on satellite derived ice charts for all months of 2006 it is shown that winter sea ice conditions were favourable during 2006 off West Greenland.
+Based on satellite derived ice charts for all months of 2007 it is shown that winter sea ice conditions were less favourable during 2007 off West Greenland than during 2006.

-At Fyllas Bank, subsurface warming during 2006 was in the range of the warm 1960s temperatures, but was less than during autumn 2003 when temperatures were 2.44K above normal, and normal for the layer 0-200m is 2.87°C. Temperature measurements along the Holsteinsborg-Baffin Island Section reveal warming of the northward flowing West Greenland Current (WGC) at depths of 200m-600m by 1K, when compared to measurements obtained a month earlier by the US RV"Knorr".
-Current speeds of the northward flowing WGC amount to >30 cm/sec, whereas the southward flowing Baffin Current has core velocities around 20 cm/sec.
-Calibration samples from the deep water station Cape Desolation 3 (3000m depth) off southwest Greenland reveal harmonic oscillation signals which are most expressed at the 1500m depth level ($r^2 = 0.87$).
-At 3000m depth, in the domain of the Denmark Strait Overflow water mass, the harmonic signal is weaker, and it explains 38% of variation in the calibration data.
+At Fyllas Bank, subsurface warming during 2007 was in the range of the warm 1960s temperatures, but was less than during autumn 2003 when temperatures were 2.44K above normal, and normal for the layer 0-200m is 2.87°C. Calibration samples from the deep water station Cape Desolation 3 (3000m depth) off southwest Greenland reveal harmonic oscillation signals which are most expressed at the 1500m depth level ( $r^2 = 0.85$ ).
+At 3000m depth, in the domain of the Denmark Strait Overflow water mass, the harmonic signal is weaker, and it explains 42% of variation in the calibration data.